La Toya Jackson: 2012–present: Reality television

-It was falsely reported that on December 6, 2013 Jackson married her business partner Jeffre Phillips in Los Angeles.
-On December 16 TMZ reported that La Toya and Jeffre stated that they have not married and this was reaffirmed on Oprah: Where Are They Now?.
-Jeffre had publicly asked her to marry him in an episode of her reality series that recently aired.
-His decision to propose to La Toya was prompted by their friend Brenda Harvey Richie (ex-wife of Lionel Richie) who noted that they had been best friends for 15 years as he became La Toya's business partner after Jack Gordon.
-He did so with the permission of La Toya's father, Joe Jackson.
-Recently it has been reported that La Toya and Jeffre' Phillips have canceled their engagement, but remain close.
+In 2013, Jackson started her own reality series called Life With La Toya on the Oprah Winfrey Network (OWN).
+Also in 2013, Jackson rejoined the newest cast for The All-Star Celebrity Apprentice, lasting until the 3rd episode of the season.
+During the series, Jackson accused fellow contestant Omarosa Manigault of causing the death of her fiancé Michael Clarke Duncan.
+Manigault threatened a lawsuit in response.

+In September 2013, Jackson made her stage debut in a week-long engagement in the off-Broadway musical Newsical.

-Currently, she and Jeffre are also the executive producers of a documentary called "Dancing in Jaffa" which follows 150 young Jewish and Palestinian Israelis as they dance together in unity by putting their cultural differences aside.
+In 2013, she and business partner Jeffre Phillips were executive producers of the documentary Dancing in Jaffa, which followed 150 young Jewish and Palestinian Israelis as they dance together in unity by putting their cultural differences aside.

-In 2016, she collaborated with Iranian-Armenian pop star Andy on the single "Tehran" where she sings in Persian.
+In 2016, she collaborated with Iranian-Armenian pop star Andy on the single "Tehran", sung in Farsi.

-On May 24, 2018, she visited El hormiguero to sponsor the musical Forever.
-The best show about The King of Pop.
-That same year Jackson participated in a celebrity edition of Food Network's Worst Cooks in America.
-Coached by Tyler Florence, she advanced to the final and beat out Ian Ziering to win the season; $25,000 was awarded to Race to Erase MS in Jackson's name.
+In 2018, Jackson participated in a celebrity edition of Food Network's Worst Cooks in America.
+Coached by celebrity chef Tyler Florence, she advanced to the final and beat out Ian Ziering to win the season; $25,000 was awarded to the charity Race to Erase MS in Jackson's name.

-In February 2019, Jackson was revealed to be "Alien" on the FOX reality series The Masked Singer.
-In May 2021, two years after she appeared as the Alien on the USA version of The Masked Singer, Jackson competed as the Menina (Girl) on Mask Singer: Adivina Quién Canta (the Spanish version of The Masked Singer), making it the second time she appeared on a version of the singing competition.
+In 2019, Jackson was revealed to be "Alien" on the FOX reality series The Masked Singer during its first season.
+In 2021, Jackson competed as the Menina (Girl) in the Spanish edition Mask Singer: Adivina Quién Canta.
+In 2023, she appeared for a third time in the franchise, as Burger Gal in the 5th season of the Australian edition of The Masked Singer.